evsynthacademy/Intro-Evidence-Synthesis/modules/Using Evidence Synthesis/_posts/2001-01-05-yelp-vs-research.md

   title: "Yelp vs Research"
 ---

-## Evaluating Yelp reviews vs research studies
+## Evaluating Yelp Reviews vs Research Studies

 The methods you use to evaluate Yelp reviews are similar to the methods scientists use to screen research studies.
 Here are just a few examples: